pyronear/pyro-sys-setup/REOLINK_APP_STEPS.md

     - You will be asked to define a user & pwd : report information you have chosen in .env previously
     - To find the ip adresse of the camera
         - Access settings clicking the wheel near cameras name
-        - click then on "Network", then "network information"
+        - Click then on "Network", then "network information"
         - You will be able to read the ip address of the camera.
 Report it in `cameras_config.json`
 - You are done with the Reolink app